osxmidi/LinVst/Wine-Bottles/README.md

 Install approx guide

-create bottle named vst2 (or whatever)
+create bottle named vstbottle (or whatever)

-(To check) ls ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vst2
+(To check) ls ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle

-run executable (in bottle) to install a vst2 plugin ie vst2 dll installed into (can be installed to other locations in "Program Files" depending on the plugin ie could be installed into the Steinberg foder instead of VST2 or whatever)
+run executable (in bottle) to install a vst2 plugin ie the vst2 dll was installed into "Program Files"/"Common Files"/VST2 (can be installed to other locations in "Program Files" depending on the plugin ie could be installed into the Steinberg foder instead of VST2 or whatever)

 (To check) ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vst2/drive_c/"Program Files"/"Common Files"/VST2

-use linvstconvert and choose ~/var/app/com.usebottles.bottles/data/bottles/bottles/vst2/drive_c/"Program Files"/"Common Files"/VST2
+use linvstconvert and choose ~/var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2

-add DAW VST search to include ~/var/app/com.usebottles.bottles/data/bottles/bottles/vst2/drive_c/"Program Files"/"Common Files"/VST2
+add the Daw VST search path to include ~/var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2

 The WINELOADER variable needs to be set as it points to the location where wine is (wine is usually in usr/bin but with bottles it's not).